EnduringTimes/module-one-challenge/README.md

 ```
 In this challenge we were tasked with refactoring code to make the web page
 meet accessibility requirements across the board for a client.
 I also cleaned up the code and
-fixed any problems I came across, while doing my best to leave it better than I found it.
+fixed any problems I came across while doing my best to leave it better than I found it.

 ```